 Platform 9 ¾, the platform from which the Hogwarts Express departs London, is at King’s Cross Station.
 The station was opened in 1852 to accommodate the East Coast Rail Line.
 Today King’s Cross is an incredibly busy station, being the southern terminus for trains from northern England and Scotland.

 If Platform 9 ¾ seems out of place, that’s because it is.
 J. K. Rowling was in Manchester when she wrote the first train scene and had to describe the station from memory.
 Unfortunately, she was remembering Euston Station, not King’s Cross Station, when she wrote the description!

 Harry Potter Location: Diagon Alley

-Leadenhall Market was used for many of the exterior shots of Diagon Alley and the Leaky Cauldron.
-The market actually dates back to the 14th century and its location is what would have been the center of Roman London.
-Originally a meat market, today Leadenhall Market houses a variety of shops, restaurants and bars.
-Make sure to check out the ornate roof.
+Leadenhall Market is the setting for many of the exterior shots of Diagon Alley and Leaky Cauldron.
+This market dates back to the 14th century, and it is a beauty.
+Originally a meat market, under its ornate roof today there are beautiful shops, restaurants, arts, and bars.

-Australia House in London provided the interior shots of Gringotts Wizarding Bank, the magical bank run by goblins.
-Australia House is Australia’s oldest diplomatic mission and it is London’ longest continuously occupied foreign mission.
-King George V laid the first foundation stone in 1913, but the building was not completed until 1918.
-Labor and materials shortages resulting from World War I caused the delay.
+London’s Australia House provided the interior shots of Gringotts Wizarding Bank, a magical place run by goblins.
+London’s longest continuously occupied foreign mission, King George V laid the first foundation stone in 1913.

 Harry Potter Location: Hogwarts